tairesu/Assignment_Project_Tyrese_tyresec2/docs/notes/notes.md

 	```

+## daily_usage

+This view is attached to the '*api/daily_usage/*' url path.
+It's an API that returns a JsonResponse, instead of an HttpResponse, to quickly serve the number of card taps grouped by unique date.
+I used JsonResponse because I don't need any excess headers, HTML, or anything other than a object composed of a list with some integers and strings.
+It automatically sets the MIME type to `application/json`

+## daily_usage_png

+This view is attached to the '*api/daily_usage/bar_graph.png*' url path, and it grabs the Json from [daily_usage](#daily_usage), parses it, and returns a matplotlib bar graph as a .png file.
+(From there, I can embed the .png into my `img` src)

 # Forms

 Earlier in the development of this application, I purged my forms to focus on understanding how form works in Django.
 For Assignment 8 I need to come up with 3 Forms: